 A successful stay near Châtelaillon-Plage often comes down to a simple balance: regular treatments but not too many, genuine rest (naps, quiet evenings), and gentle movement (walking, stretching, cycling).
 The aim isn’t to pack in activities, but to create a rhythm that does you good without tiring you out.

-A good starting point is to choose one “core” treatment per day (or every other day), and to structure the rest around easy habits you can stick to: walking 30 to 60 minutes on the beach, drinking more water, cutting down on screens in the evening, and favouring simple food.
-The body responds quickly when you offer it consistency.
+A good starting point is to choose one core treatment per day (or every other day), and to structure the rest around easy habits to stick to: walk for 30 to 60 minutes on the beach, drink more water, cut down on screens in the evening, and favour simple food.
+The body responds quickly when you give it consistency.

 Morning: a walk along the seafront, deep breathing, a leisurely breakfast.
 Late morning: one treatment (hydromassage bath, wrap, massage, jet shower depending on what you fancy).
 Early afternoon: rest, reading, nap.
 Late afternoon: a gentle outing (walk, market, sunset).
 Evening: a light dinner, herbal tea, an earlier night.